dalmura/infrastructure/sites/indigo/docs/INDIGO-TALOS-KERNEL-MODULE.md

 After setting up all of the above in a branch on your fork, you're ready to setup the build environment and start building.

+See the [HailoRT PR](https://github.com/siderolabs/pkgs/pull/1222) for more context around the files and their contents.

 ### Setting up build environment

 You'll need to have docker installed, I don't think there's much leeway in choosing your container toolset.